PierfrancescoSoffritti/android-youtube-player/README.md

 If you want your app to keep [playing when the Activity/Fragment is not visible](#play-youtube-videos-in-the-background) (remember that this behavior is not allowed, if you want to publish your app on the PlayStore), don't register the `YouTubePlayerView` as a lifecycle observer.
 But remember to manually call `release()` when the Activity/Fragment is being destroyed.

 # YouTubePlayer
 `YouTubePlayer` is the component responsible for controlling the playback of YouTube videos.
-You can see its contract [here](https://github.com/PierfrancescoSoffritti/android-youtube-player/blob/master/YouTubePlayer/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/YouTubePlayer.java).
+You can see its contract [here](./core/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/YouTubePlayer.java).

 You can only get a reference to the `YouTubePlayer` when [initializing the YouTubePlayerView](#initialization).

+### Load, Play and Pause videos
+To load a video you can use `YouTubePlayer.loadVideo(String videoId, float startTime)` or `YouTubePlayer.cueVideo(String videoId, float startTime)`.
+The difference between the two is that `loadVideo` loads and automatically plays the video, while `cueVideo` just loads video and thumbnail but doesn't autoplay.

+To play a video call `YouTubePlayer.play()`.
+To pause a video call `YouTubePlayer.pause()`

 ### Events
 During its existence the player will constantly emit events, you can easily listen to all of them by adding a [YouTubePlayerListener](#youtubeplayerlistener) to it.